xsf/xmpp.org/content/posts/blog/19th-xmpp-summit-and-fosdem-2016.md

 Panagiotis Stathopoulos presented ["Sharp.Xmpp, a multiplatform .NET XMPP client library and Android"](https://fosdem.org/2016/schedule/event/sharpxmpp/) with some real world return of experience around battery and bandwidth efficiency.

-Nicolas (Nÿco) Vérité presented ["The state of XMPP and instant messaging, The awakening"](https://fosdem.org/2016/schedule/event/state_of_xmpp/) introducing the 3 generations of Instant Messaging, and the trough of disillusionment, and consequently the necessary cleanup yet to accomplish.
+Nicolas (Nÿco) Vérité presented ["The state of XMPP and instant messaging, The awakening"](https://fosdem.org/2016/schedule/event/state_of_xmpp/) introducing the 3 generations of Instant Messaging, the trough of disillusionment, and consequently the necessary cleanup yet to be accomplished.
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The state of XMPP and instant messaging at <a href="https://twitter.com/hashtag/FOSDEM2016?src=hash">#FOSDEM2016</a> thx <a href="https://twitter.com/michalwski">@michalwski</a> for the pic <a href="https://twitter.com/hashtag/XMPP2016?src=hash">#XMPP2016</a> it was fun, thx to all! <a href="https://t.co/9CNqIYSwQz">pic.twitter.com/9CNqIYSwQz</a></p>&mdash; Nicolas Vérité, Nÿco (@nyconyco) <a href="https://twitter.com/nyconyco/status/693449757155577856">January 30, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Dave Cridland talked about ["Reigniting Openfire: A tale of birth, death, zombies, and resurrection"](https://fosdem.org/2016/schedule/event/openfire/) (with a lie about zombies), showing the history of the most popular XMPP server.
+Dave Cridland talked about ["Reigniting Openfire: A tale of birth, death, zombies, and resurrection"](https://fosdem.org/2016/schedule/event/openfire/) (with a lie about zombies), showing the history of the [Openfire](http://www.igniterealtime.org/projects/openfire/) XMPP server.

 Matthew Wild talked about ["XMPP: Beyond standards, Exploring the non-technical requirements of open communication"](https://fosdem.org/2016/schedule/event/xmpp_beyond_standards/) which echoes the need to focus less on lower layers, but more in the user space.
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Matthew Wild presenting <a href="https://twitter.com/hashtag/XMPP2016?src=hash">#XMPP2016</a> <a href="https://twitter.com/hashtag/prosody?src=hash">#prosody</a> <a href="https://twitter.com/hashtag/FOSDEM?src=hash">#FOSDEM</a> <a href="https://t.co/YS8zxjI33t">pic.twitter.com/YS8zxjI33t</a></p>&mdash; Steffen Larsen (@zooldk) <a href="https://twitter.com/zooldk/status/693456193189232641">January 30, 2016</a></blockquote>